4Lexium/KS-Signal-at-LHC/KS Signal /Displaced Geometry/Reconstructed_Displacement_Analysis/TRUTH/README.md

-Analysis of HNL displacement based on only truth-level branches (DAOD output)
+Analysis of HNL displacement based on only truth-level branches (DAOD output).
 Cretead Figures in /ExampleFigs

 Convert EVNT -> TRUTH3:  (OR TO RUN SIG_vs_BKG)